jammeryhq/gridsome-starter-skeleventy/README.md

 # About this starter

-Gridsome starter that is ideal for blogs that uses markdown for the content and tailwindcss for the styles.

-This starter is based on the theme from [Joseph Dyer](https://github.com/josephdyer) and tailwindcss.
+Gridsome starter based on the Skeleventy theme for Eleventy.
+Content is added via markdown, while Tailwind CSS is used for the layout/styling.

 ## Key features

-* Built with tailwindcss
+* Built with Tailwind CSS
 * Responsive
 * Pagination